Peanut Butter Fingers

 We’ve been members of this local children’s museum since Chase was a baby and somehow it has never lost its luster for our boys.
 They spent about 90 minutes running around until we noticed the sun was finally coming out!
 We quickly made our way home and spent some much-needed time outside.
 Ryan and I both said finally seeing the sun after a week straight of rain felt amazinggg.
 Pepper was especially peppy!

-The boys are absolutely loving the dirt bikes they received for Christmas (without a doubt their favorite gift this year) and watching them fly all over the place on trails together makes us smile so big.
+The boys are absolutely loving the dirt bikes they received for Christmas (without a doubt their favorite gift this year).
+Watching them fly all over the place on trails together makes us smile so big.
 They’re definitely in their element doing something fast and outside together!

 (Check out Rhett’s mud-covered back in the above photo.
 Is this the 4-year-old dirt bike edition of a blow out?!)